At a recent event, I asked two questions:

 - Who can I tell?

 Then comes the shame and self-blame.
 By this stage, you may start to cut ties with loved ones, just to give yourself space to digest your experience.
-You want to isolate themselves.
+You want to isolate yourself.
+Questions you may be battling with:

 - Will anyone believe me?
 I was the one who asked to meet.
 I went to their place.
 I accepted dinner and alcohol.
 I drunk too much.